moodlebox/moodlebox.net/content/en/help/install-the-moodlebox.md

 ### Step 1: Buy the hardware

 The [stuff you will need][1] to build your MoodleBox is essentially a Raspberry Pi Model 3A+, 3B, 3B+, 4B or 400 with a power supply and a microSD card.

-[More information here][1].
+&Gt; [More information here][1]

 {{< notice tip >}}
 Selecting a __good quality__ microSD card and an adequate power supply are __essential__ for the proper operation of the MoodleBox.